nf-core/website/src/content/docs/contributing/modules.md

 #### In `modules/nf-core/modulename/main.nf`:

 - Check that all optional parameters are in the `$args` section.
+- Check that the channel definitions for reference files, like fasta, intervals, and sequence dictionary, carry a meta map.
 - Check that the software version extraction command is optimized, if required.
 - Check if the bioconda version of the tool is the latest version.
 - Ensure that temporary unzipped files are removed to avoid mitigating benefits and worsening problems.